 Looking overseas to mainland Europe, parts of Asia and Latin America provides further Halloween market insights and product ideas.
 Auchan in France takes the ‘fun’ a step further by hosting live entertainment – both to attract traffic as well as enhance the brand.

-Understand the market, cultural and psychological variables through research, and use a few simple thinking tools helps better understand what consumers want to do, think and feel.
-And thus reveal new needs and opportunities.
+Successful Halloween marketing and product innovation requires clear understanding of the market, cultural and psychological variables.
+Using market research or alternatively, a few simple thinking tools helps better understand and interpret what consumers think and feel.
+And thus better reveal new needs and product opportunities.

-Understand and utilise Halloween colours, symbols, artefacts and rituals to further inspire new product and experiential ideas.
-When ideas match deep cultural and emotional needs, this stimulates demand, and enables more inelastic pricing.
-Injecting a little fun also insulates from recessionary pressures.
+Utilising Halloween colours, symbols, artefacts and rituals further helps match deep cultural and emotional needs.
+Thus stimulating demand, and enabling more inelastic pricing.

 The insight and ideation tools applied to understand the Halloween market apply any market, occasion or consumer experience.
 Try them out and you may even shock yourself ;-).